 As usual, I will say that there are several good ways of doing things.
 Cleaning leather is no exception to that truth.

-This cleaning tip is just the best way that I know how to do this, so I am sharing and you can take it or leave it.
-You are more than welcome to share how you do it in the comments section at the bottom of the post as well.
+This cleaning tip is just the best way that I know how to do this, so I am sharing and you can take my advice or leave it.

 - Cleaning Rags